sarthak-15052001/Hotel_Management/README.md

-# This is the video of this project and if u want to listen voice then use earphones.
+# This is the video of this project.

 https://github.com/sarthak-15052001/Hotel_Management/assets/135957525/f42c0ac7-5b8d-412b-a280-0464c0160650